jeancochrane/chano4mayor/README.md

 xdg-open index.html
 ```

-If like you use the [LiveReload plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) for developing sites, Grunt will automatically start that for you, too.
+If like you can use the [LiveReload plugin](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) for developing sites, Grunt will automatically start that for you, too.

 ## Directory structure

 This is a pretty simple static site, so most of the action happens in `index.html`.
-Develop CSS/JS in the `src/` directory, and Grunt will work its magic to produce minified files that live in the topmost level of the repo.
+As you write code, Grunt will work its magic to produce minified files that live in the topmost level of the repo.
+Add JS to the `src/js/` directory and it will be concatenated and minified automatically; edit styles in `src/scss/styles.scss` and Grunt will compile to CSS, prefix, and minify for you (don't edit `styles.min.css` or `src/scss/styles-unprefixed` directly).

 Here's an overview of the important files in the directory: